a-type/giphy-test/README.md

 # giphy-test

-## Some personal style notes
+## A recap of choices made

 To start, here's a quick overview of some 'default' choices I usually make in a project.
-I'm not dogmatic about these things, but if it's just me working on something, this represents my choices:
+I'm not dogmatic about these things, but if it's just me working on something, this represents my choices.
+In the code itself, I also put `@note` annotations in various comments where I thought something was worth explaining.

-### Create React App for small scope pages, NextJS for larger scope apps
+### Create React App for small scope pages (NextJS for larger scope apps)

 I like to skip the boilerplate.
 There was a long period of my career when I prided myself on writing custom Webpack configs to suit the exact needs of a project, and I can still do that.
 But the more projects I start, the more I appreciate getting to the good part quick.
 Ultimately, it doesn't matter if I don't use the PostCSS loader CRA ships me by default - the experience that's delivered to the user isn't really affected by it being there.